Biomedical engineering guide

 Endoscopy procurement should evaluate the processor, scopes, reprocessing pathway, repair support, storage, documentation, and user handling together.
 The procurement file should start with clinical workload, expected utilization, site conditions, staffing, maintenance capacity, and ownership risk.
 It should not start with a preferred brand, brochure wording, or a single headline specification.

 A senior biomedical review turns that context into measurable requirements.
-The committee should identify mandatory requirements, preferred features, optional upgrades, accessories, installation dependencies, service obligations, and ownership costs before the RFQ is issued.
+The Hospital Administration/Procurement/Biomedical Dept should identify mandatory requirements, preferred features, optional upgrades, accessories, installation dependencies, service obligations, and ownership costs before the RFQ is issued.

 The strongest tenders make vendors respond in the same structure.
 Require a compliance matrix, evidence references, deviation statements, itemized pricing, warranty terms, service response, and post-warranty cost visibility.
 That is how the hospital protects itself from attractive but incomplete offers.